tbutz12/CS1632_Spring2020/deliverables/1/README.md

 	 EXPECTED BEHAVIOR:
 	 OBSERVED BEHAVIOR:

 Other attributes of a defect (e.g., SEVERITY or IMPACT) are not necessary.
-The test case which found the defect should be listed as part of the SUMMARY.
+The test case which found the defect should be listed as part of the DESCRIPTION.

 ## Grading
 * Introduction: 10% of grade